TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-clientmodeerror.md

 ## Problem

 The HDInsight cluster <!--$ClusterDnsName-->[ClusterDnsName]<!--/$ClusterDnsName--> has high CPU usage on the headnode because of Spark applications running in client mode.
-Spark application running in client mode utilizes resources on the head node where applications running on cluster mode do not utilize head node resources.
+Spark application running in client mode utilizes resources on the head node.
 Modifying the application to use cluster mode would reduce the stress on the head node and decrease head node loss.

 ## Applications running in client mode
 <!--$Parameters-->[Parameters]<!--/$Parameters-->